Complete Your Educational Impact Statement

 On a national scale, museums are essential partners in education:

-Museums receive more than 90 million visits each year from students in school groups.
+- Museums receive approximately 55 million visits each year from students in school groups.